SonarMonkey/meninx/README.md

 - Modularize further for Nix code I'm re-using heavily, and things that don't have modules.
 Especially for declarative Mullvad settings, as this is currently not possible with the default module/package.
 Also want to look into adding a firefox-csshacks module that covers options for the whole repo.
 Hoping to end up contributing some of these to Nix itself.
 - Use my own machines as package caches for each other in case I need/want to do a full reinstall of one, or if I get a new machine and have to set it up behind slow internet.
 - Set up the old server I have lying around on Nix as well, mostly to be a better package cache instead of my main machines.
 Also for a bit of cloud storage and some low-demand services I'd like to run going forward.
+- Switch from Tailscale to a self-hosted Headscale instance.
+Should be easily(???) configured with NixOS, given that most of my machines (current and planned) will be running Nix as well.
+In general, want to self-host as much as possible going forward.

 ## Structure